TomJulian/TomJulian.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+I am an **Academic Ophthalmologist** at Manchester Royal Eye Hospital and the University of Manchester.

+My work spans medical image analysis, deep learning, and multi-omics.
+As a clinician experienced in advanced computational workflows, **I am uniquely positioned to identify critical clinical questions and address them with state-of-the-art analytical approaches**.

+Clinically, **my research centres on ophthalmic and neurodegenerative diseases**.
+My current work focuses on three major themes:

-I am an Academic Ophthalmologist working at Manchester Royal Eye Hospital and the University of Manchester.
-I work in the domains of medical image analysis, deep learning, and multi-omics.
-As a clinician with the ability to utilise complex computational workflows, I am well placed to answer clinical questions using state-of-the-art methodologies.
-For the most part, the clinical focus of my work is built around ophthalmic and neurodegenerative diseases.
-Currently, I am working in three key themes: (1) exploring the relationship between ophthalmic imaging traits and systemic disease, (2) using multi-omic pipelines to study determinants of human diseases, and (3) causal inference studies.
-I am interested in using deep learning techniques to address biological questions and develop risk prediction models, and I have previously used variational autoencoders and adversarial autoencoders to achieve this.
-In the remainder of my PhD, I am building on my existing experience by using a range of generative artificial intelligence architectures to address real-world clinical problems.
+(1) Investigating relationships between ophthalmic imaging traits and systemic disease,

+(2) Applying multi-omic pipelines to uncover determinants of human disease, and

+(3) Conducting causal inference studies.

+I am particularly interested in using deep learning to answer biological questions and develop risk-prediction models.
+I have previously used variational and adversarial autoencoders for these purposes, and I am now expanding this experience by exploring a range of generative AI architectures to address real-world clinical challenges.